Updated on December 1, 2023

 What Are the Signs of Sleeping Pill Addiction?

-Symptoms of a sleeping pill addiction include:
+The signs of sleeping pill addiction include:

 • Taking another person’s prescription